frontendpatterns/frontendpatterns.dev/src/content/patterns/conflict-resolution.md

 ## Solution

-Apply the Conflict Resolution pattern by handling concurrent updates and data conflicts in distributed systems with last-write-wins, operational transforms, or CRDTs, and reinforce it with concise examples or tests.
+Handle concurrent updates and data conflicts in distributed systems with last-write-wins, operational transforms, or CRDTs.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.